My thoughts on Amazon

 So hard to hire

-At Amazon training the first thing they tell you is “Everywhere else, you see the leadership principles on the wall, and no one knows what they are”, at Amazon, they are no on the walls, but instead we speak to them every day.
+At Amazon training the first thing they tell you is “Everywhere else, you see the leadership principles on the wall, and no one knows what they are”, at Amazon, they are not on the walls, but instead we speak to them every day.

 You don’t just speak to them daily, you speak to the leadership principles multiple times a day.